ohlerlab/Riboseq_Pipeline/README.md

 `cd Pipeline_Demo`

-- install the base conda environment if it's not already installed, and then activate it ``conda create -f ribopipebase.yaml -n ribopipe;
+- install the base conda environment if it's not already installed, and then activate it ``conda env create -f ribopipebase.yml -n ribopipe;
 conda activate ribopipe``

 - create a branch for this project
-`git branch Pipeline_Demo
+``git branch Pipeline_Demo``
-git checkout Pipeline_Demo`
+``git checkout Pipeline_Demo``

 - install RiboseQC and ORFquant
 ```
 mkdir Applications
 git clone https://github.com/ohlerlab/RiboseQC.git Applications/RiboseQC
 git clone https://github.com/ohlerlab/ORFquant.git Applications/ORFquant
+git clone https://github.com/zslastman/Ribostan.git Applications/Ribostan
 ```

-- Edit ``src/read_files.csv`` to point it at your fastq files (zipped or not, either is fine)- you can do this by hand, or just use a bash loop like..
+- Edit ``src/read_files.csv`` to point it to your fastq files (zipped or not, either is fine)- you can do this by hand, or just use a bash loop like..

 ``echo "sample_id,file_id,mate,pair_id" > src/read_files.csv; for fastq in /fast/dharnet/Ebp1_Riboseq/input/*fastq.gz ; do echo $(basename ${fastq%.fastq.gz}),$fastq ; done >> src/read_files.csv``